mikespub-org/sclorg-django-ex/README.md

 oc cluster up
 ```

-Once up, follow the instructions on the screen to access the console and login.
+Once up, follow the instructions on the screen to access the console and login like
+in a remote cluster.

 You can shutdown the cluster running: